metagenopolis/meteor/README.md

 ## Introduction

 Meteor is a plateform for quantitative metagenomics profiling of complex ecosystems.
-Meteor relies on genes catalogue to perform species-level taxonomic profiling and functional analysis.
+Meteor relies on genes catalogue to perform species-level taxonomic profiling, functional analysis and strain-level population structure inference.

-Check the [wiki](https://forgemia.inra.fr/metagenopolis/meteor/-/wikis/home) for more information.
-If you use meteor, please cite:

 ## Dependencies